hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/07_rnaseq_workflow.md

 ### Running STAR

-Aligning reads using STAR is a two step process:
+Aligning reads using STAR is a two-step process:

 1. Create a genome index
 2. Map reads to the genome